|‘Local Plan’ impact on the Solent|

 conservation and marine licensing topics.

-The next monthly talk will be held after the monthly Council meeting on Tuesday 5th February.
+The next monthly talk will be held after the monthly Council meeting on at 12:00 on Tuesday 5th

 |Solent air and water quality|